-Manufacturing businesses utilize image annotation to provide real-time information about their inventory levels within their warehouses.
+Manufacturing businesses utilize image annotation to provide real-time information about inventory levels within their warehouses.
 Trained computer models can evaluate stock image data to decide if or when a product might soon be out-of-stock and needs replenishing.
 In addition, specific manufacturers use image annotation to monitor key infrastructure elements within their plants.
-Teams digitally label images of their vital equipment components, information which is then employed to instruct computer modeling systems to recognize and identify explicit faults or failures, thus leading to more immediate hardware corrections and providing more acceptable maintenance overall.
+Teams digitally label images of their vital equipment components, information which can then be used to detect defects or to automate traditional visual inspections.

 Health and Healthcare

 AI-powered applications enable to augment of the diagnostic of medical personnel, supporting them in their day-to-day job.
-For instance, AI can readily examine medical imaging (X-ray, CT scans, MRI…) to identify the probability of foreign objects being present.
-In one instance, medical teams train a computer model using a multitude of radiology scans labeled with both cancerous and non-cancerous zones until the machine model can accurately learn to differentiate them on its own.
+For instance, AI can readily examine medical imaging (X-ray, CT scans, MRI…) to identify the probability of potential disease being present.
+For example, medical teams can train a computer model using a multitude of MRI scans labeled with both cancerous and non-cancerous zones until the computer vision model can accurately learn to differentiate them on its own.
 Similarly, with more and more glass slide scanning to digital content, pathology detection can be automated thanks to annotating such data points.

 It is important to note that AI is not intended to substitute for trained and specialized medical advice, but it can be used to add accuracy to critical health determinations.